Ryan O'Hearn

-Ryan Patrick O'Hearn (born July 26, 1993) is an American professional baseball first baseman and designated hitter who is a free agent.
-He has previously played in Major League Baseball (MLB) for the Kansas City Royals, Baltimore Orioles and San Diego Padres.
+Ryan Patrick O'Hearn (born July 26, 1993) is an American professional baseball first baseman and right fielder for the Pittsburgh Pirates of Major League Baseball (MLB).
+He has previously played in MLB for the Kansas City Royals, Baltimore Orioles, and San Diego Padres.
 O'Hearn was an All-Star in 2025.

 Amateur career

 O'Hearn graduated from Wakeland High School in Frisco, Texas.
 As a senior, he hit .505 with 15 home runs and 55 runs batted in (RBI), earning a spot on Baseball America's second team High School All-American team.
 He was not drafted out of high school in the 2011 MLB draft and he enrolled and played college baseball at Sam Houston State University.
 In 2014, his junior season, he batted .292 with eight home runs and 44 RBIs in 62 games.